sparkrod/iTextSharp-LGPL-BouncyCastle/README.md

 NuGet package
 --------------

-The [iTextSharp (LGPL / MPL), Bouncy Castle](https://www.nuget.org/packages/iTextSharp-LGPL-BouncyCastle) NuGet package can be installed by run the following command in the Package Manager Console:
+The [iTextSharp (LGPL / MPL), Bouncy Castle](https://www.nuget.org/packages/iTextSharp-LGPL-BouncyCastle) NuGet package can be installed by running the following command in the Package Manager Console:

     Install-Package iTextSharp-LGPL-BouncyCastle